JobbeDeluxe/Simple_OpenTTD_Client/docs/QUALITY_ASSURANCE_PLAN.md

 schema.
 This provides early regression coverage for configuration parsing and payload generation while the full server-backed suite is being implemented.

+A companion script, `tests/integration/test_invalid_inputs.py`, exercises malformed heartbeat intervals and configuration flags to confirm the client exits with a failure status while emitting clear diagnostics.
+These checks seed the negative coverage required for Phase 3 while the server-backed scenarios are developed.

 ## Manual Gameplay Checklist

 Purpose: verify end-to-end playability, UI expectations, and behavioural